Our Employment Law Services

 - Temporary layoffs (layoffs that are longer than those defined as ‘temporary’ are dismissals);

-- Leaves of absence: your right to take unpaid time off for pregnancy leave, parental leave, family medical leave, and other forms of leave.
+- Leaves of absence: The right to take unpaid time off for pregnancy leave, parental leave, family medical leave, and other forms of leave.
+There is entitlement to 3 sick days, 3 family responsibility days, and 2 bereavement days.

 There are other laws for workers in Ontario that protect you in your employment.
 For instance: